Kazmimasooma/Group-1-Disney/README.md

 ## Data Source

-As mentioned above, we source our data directly from IMDb, Wikipedia, the-numbers.com.
+As mentioned above, we source our data directly from IMDb, Wikipedia and the-numbers.com.
 We have also used the genres information from MovieLens.

 ### Technical Flow Diagram